AriFordsham/GHCWiki/lightweight-concurrency.md

 Before a switch operation, we expect the programmer to indicate the reason for switching through setScontSwitchReason.
 Exception is raised by the switch primitives if a switch reason has not been provided.
 When a switched SCont resumes execution, its status is automatically updated to `SContRunning`.

+## Abstracting the Scheduler

+Concurrency substrate does not impose any structure on the user-level schedulers.
+The programmer might choose to implement a single scheduler for the entire system or a scheduler per capability.
+The schedulers might also be hierarchical, with pluggable load-balancing policies.
+However, we need a uniform interface such that STM, asynchronous exceptions, safe-foreign calls, blackholes and other such mechanisms can interact with the user-level scheduler.

 ## Capabilities and Tasks